A smiling couple holds their baby up in the air; the mom and baby have light skin and brown hair and the dad has light brown skin and black hair

 BBF publishes data briefs and reports, including the yearly State of Vermont’s Children report and annual Policy Recommendations related to Vermont children and families.

 BBF supports accountability through Vermont’s Early Childhood Data & Policy Center, a nonpartisan, independent source of data, research, and publications for policymakers, researchers, and the public.
-We’re also tasked with ensuring accountability and measuring the success of the VECAP and Vermont’s Act 76, a child care law passed in 2023.
+We’re also tasked with ensuring accountability and measuring the success of Vermont’s Early Childhood Strategic Plan and Act 76, a Vermont child care law passed in 2023.
 We use evidence to inform policy and bring voices together across sectors and within regions to discuss critical challenges and problem-solve.

 Our Vermont Early Childhood Fund (VECF) gives grants to support creative solutions that will improve the well-being of children from the prenatal period to age 8, their families, and the Vermont communities where they live.